Aditya3042off/Todo/README.md

-Todo Application made with React JS.
-Some of the styling is inspired from codepens.
+Todo Application made using React JS picture of landing page of todo application is shared in images folder Some of the styling is inspired from codepens.